ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

     Please ensure that the FQDN (DNS name) of the IP Fabric appliance is set as your custom certificate's `Subject Alternative Name`.
 Having the FQDN as the certificate's `Subject` or `Common Name` is not sufficient.

+!!! important

+    Only RSA certificates are supported.
+Any other certificate, e.g. ECDSA would cause authentication failures and sing-in issues.

 1. Log in to the IP Fabric CLI as the `osadmin` user.